 Fourth-year students can be a bit fickle sometimes.
 Many spend the year relaxing while completing their clinical rotations.
-Other stress out over their rotations, money for residency applications and interviews and landing a good residency match.
+Others stress out over their rotations, money for residency applications and interviews, and landing a good residency match.

 And by all means, be sure you finish all your required paperwork, courses, and clinical rotations, so you graduate on time.

-If you’ve already passed both Step 2 CS & CK, go ahead and start prepping for USMLE Step 3.
+If you’ve already passed USMLE Step 2 CK, go ahead and start prepping for USMLE Step 3.
 Even though you can’t take it until you’re done with med school, it doesn’t hurt to prep now.